bmullan91/testing-react/README.md

 ### todo

-- Add eslint
-- Add more tests and in-depth examples
+- Add lots more tests and in-depth examples